jenna-h/monospace_gsheet/README.md

 ```
 (The `-p` flag and the link to the parent Google Drive folder are optional.)

-Converting sheets to Consolas styling works like this:
+Converting sheets to monospace styling works like this:
 ```
 convert https://link-to-sheet-1 https://link-to-sheet-2 ...
 ```